A HIGH speed train route should follow a new track through Chalfont St Giles and Old Amersham and near to Great Missenden, the Government said today.

 For the Great Missenden area map click here.

-Click the link at the bottom of this story for a map of the proposed route or click here (pdf, 6mb, right click to save).
+Click the link at the bottom of this story for a map of the proposed route or click here (pdf, 6mb, right click

 The new line would be part tunnelled and open and run through Chalfont St Giles and Amersham and to the north of Great Missenden.